xihh87/somebar/README.md

 * `status TEXT`: Updates the status bar
 * `hide MONITOR` Hides somebar on the specified monitor
-* `shows MONITOR` Shows somebar on the specified monitor
+* `show MONITOR` Shows somebar on the specified monitor
 * `toggle MONITOR` Toggles somebar on the specified monitor

 MONITOR is an zxdg_output_v1 name, which can be determined e.g. using `weston-info`.